ZeepReactorr/hookticle/README.md

 ## pipeline_2

 The first draft of a pipeline for _de novo_ transcriptome assembly.
 Currently the Read to Read Overlap Finding step fails, and I am working on a fix.
 The pipeline is written in bash.
+Also working on finding a cool name.

 ## **Abstract : A study on how to adapt nanopore sequencingto strictly heterotrophic dinoflagellates.**